 Location plays a vital role in the value of a property.

-Identify areas that have the potential for capital growth, offer good infrastructure, and suit your lifestyle needs.
+So, you need to identify areas that have the potential for capital growth, offer good infrastructure, and suit your lifestyle needs.

-Consider factors like proximity to schools, healthcare facilities, public transport, and local amenities.
+Tips: Consider factors like proximity to schools, healthcare facilities, public transport, and local amenities.

 Finding the best property in the best location needs to be your ultimate goal.

-There is no point in having your heart set on a four-bedroom house in the perfect location if it going to be too far out of your price range and likewise, you probably don’t want to buy a house in your budget which ticks all the boxes but is in the middle of nowhere with no amenities, transport links and isn’t close to your place of work.
+Likewise, you probably don’t want to buy a house in your budget that ticks all the boxes but is in the middle of nowhere with no amenities or transport links and isn’t close to your place of work.

 Hone in on a suburb that is appealing to you and choose a property from there.